lukaszochmanski/base.images.debian.11-bullseye.mandrel.22-1.java.17.mandrel-22-1-gradle-7-5-java-17/README.md

 ```

 ### 10.2.
 Run Quarkus with Gradle
-You may also run example given in section 10.1 using Gradle.
+You may also run example given from section 10.1 using Gradle.
-Unfortunately, author of the project didn't provide such option and we need to convert the project ourselves.
+Unfortunately, the author of the project didn't provide such option out-of-the-box and we need to convert the project ourselves.
-To convert the existing project into gradle use `gradle init` command and follow prompt messages.
+To convert the existing project into gradle project use `gradle init` command and follow prompt messages.

 ```bash
 alias la='ls -la'